Mental Health Check: Why Am I Never Happy?

 One out of five adults in the United States has a diagnosed mental illness, and more may go undiagnosed.
 Due to stigma, lack of access to care, and other barriers, some people might not know they're experiencing signs of a mental illness.
 Below are a few indicators of living with a mental illness.
 If you relate to these indicators, you might benefit from contacting a licensed mental health provider for an assessment.

-You worry excessively
+You experience anxiety and worry excessively

 Excessive worry indicates that you might be dealing with a mental health condition.
 Worrying can be healthy, as it may prompt you to make healthy changes.
 However, worrying to the point where you can't function optimally or connect with others may indicate a mental illness.